a3r0id/nesdis-goes/README.md

 # nesdis-goes (Unofficial)
 This API downloads satellite imagery directly from star.nesdis.noaa.gov.
-Easily access and organize the latest imagery with loose querying allowing many user-app possibilities.
+Easily access and organize the latest imagery with loose-querying allowing many user-app possibilities.
 Also compiles gifs and a few other utilities.